 Uncertain diagnosis (for incision and drainage)

-If the diagnosis is uncertain, needle aspiration can be done to confirm the presence of an abscess.
+If the diagnosis is uncertain, point-of-care ultrasound or needle aspiration can be done to confirm the presence of an abscess.
 Alternatives include CT scan or, for mildly ill patients, discharge on antibiotics with close follow-up.

 Aspiration of blood